LewisResearchGroup/digestR/README.md

 ## Overview
 DigestR is an open-source software developed for the R statistical language environment.
 The DigestR package is based on rNMR and contains a collection of tools for visualizing and analyzing protein digestion.
 Users can interact interact with DigestR in two major ways: via point and click graphical user interfaces (GUIs) or by entering command directly in the R console.
-This guide is intended to give an overview of DigestR function.
+This guide is intended to give an overview of DigestR functions.

 ## Prerequisites